EvanKaeding/EvanKaeding.github.io/_posts/2020-05-25-directly-query-csvs-in-bigquery-using-external-tables.markdown

 *   **Partitioning:** An additional implication of this combined process is that you can’t use native BigQuery partitioning or clustering strategies.
 There are some advanced methods that are explained in further detail [here](https://cloud.google.com/bigquery/docs/hive-partitioned-queries-gcs).
 *   **Errors:** Even if you have 40k files in Cloud Storage, if a single one of them has an error, your entire query will fail.
 That’s good news or bad news depending on who you are, but BigQuery provides very limited information on the errors to end users.
 Most of the time, you’ll need to dive into the error log to find out what went wrong (great post on how to do that here).
 *   **Bucket Locations:** As of right now, there are only a few regions that support queries from external tables.
 The only one in the US is us-central1.
 This means that you’ll likely need to move your data to a bucket located in one of these regions in order to work with external tables.
 Other regions outside the US can be found [here](https://cloud.google.com/bigquery/external-data-sources#external_data_source_limitations).

-## What you should use External Tables for:

-*   Data that is large in volume, but is infrequently accessed
-*   Data that maintains a constant schema
-*   Data that is frequently updated, modified or deleted

-## What you shouldn’t use External Tables for:

-*   Data that is large in volume, and frequently accessed
-*   Applications requiring very fast query responses (ie. dashboards)